jaihysc/cc/doc/asmgen.md

 The performance cost of having a variable in memory is calculated for each interference graph node by iterating through each block.
 For each use of a variable, the operation cost is 1 and the total cost for the use (counted towards the spill cost) is $c\times 10^d$ where $c$ is the operation cost and $d$ the loop nesting depth [1].

+### 5. Register preference

+Each block in the control flow graph is walked to calculate register preference scores.
+Currently, preference scores are calculated to eliminate register save + restores and copying.

+Register save + restores are identified by the ranges formed by instructions which have the behaviour of pushing and popping from the stack, the live variables in between the push and pop have their preference decremented to disfavour the register pushed and popped.

+Copies are identified by instruction(s) which have the behaviour of copying.

-### 5-6.
+### 6-7.
 Simplify and select

 Nodes in the interference graph are iterated in descending spill cost (highest spill cost first) for register assignment (coloring) or spilling.
-For a node N, if more than one register is available, it will choose the register with the highest net register preference score.
+For a node N, if more than one register is available, it will choose the register with the first highest register preference score.
 If node N cannot be assigned a register, node N is spilled as it has the lowest spill cost (as this is the latest node, the earlier nodes have higher spill cost because of the order in iterating the interference graph).
 No additional actions are required after all the nodes are iterated, as it is not possible for spilled variables to be reassigned a register since: 1) Variables assigned a register never give the register away and 2) Unassigned neighbor variables when the spilled occurred would either be assigned or spilled, offering no openings in registers.

 The algorithm above minimizes unnecessary spilling, prioritizes the allocation of registers to those with the highest spill cost, and prioritizes the assignment of registers to those which can make best use of them.